 Tow trucks are easier to finance than semi trucks.

-Most banks won’t offer semi truck financing.
-Commercial hauling trucks break down often and have a lot of competitors, which means that banks are usually not interested in taking the risk.
+Many banks refuse to offer semi truck financing.
+Commercial hauling trucks break down often and have a lot of competitors—making financing such endeavors seemingly risky.
 Commercial truck financing companies, however, are more experienced with the industry and very willing to extend financing.

-Aside from being the only way to finance semi trucks, working with financing companies who specialize in commercial trucks is generally more appealing for borrowers than using banks for a number of reasons.
+Aside from being the only way to finance semi trucks, working with financing companies that specialize in commercial trucks is generally more appealing for borrowers than using banks for a number of reasons.

 General lending institutions don’t understand the commercial trucking business and often require outrageous down payments to offset the perceived risk.
-Special commercial truck financing companies can offer down payments that are much cheaper.
+Special commercial truck financing companies can offer reasonable down payments for companies or owner operators.